vd152/vd152/README.md

 ## 👋 &nbsp;About Me

-👩‍🎓  Hey, I'm Vidhi, a 21 year old Computer Science Engineering Student, a passionate self-taught Full Stack Web Developer and a freelancer based in India.
+👩‍🎓  Hey, I'm Vidhi, a 22 year old Computer Science Engineering Student, a passionate self-taught Full Stack Web Developer and a freelancer based in India.
+I am working as an Intern at BNY Mellon.

-👩‍💻  I’m currently learning Docker.
+👩‍💻  I’m currently learning Golang and Docker.

 ⚡ Fun fact: I have re-watched F.R.I.E.N.D.S 11 times and I still can't get enough.